sivajetteboina/Power-BI--Business-Insights-360/README.md

 AtliQ Hardware, a rapidly growing company, has decided to use PowerBi for data analytics to gain a competitive edge and make informed decisions.
 This project aims to provide insights into various aspects such as finance, sales, marketing, and supply chain.

-I, Srinath, worked on this project by following the Codebasics PowerBi Course and used the following tools and techniques:
+I, Siva, worked on this project by following the Codebasics PowerBi Course and used the following tools and techniques:

 Tech Stacks: